 Teaching Inferences through Worksheets

 Teachers want to push students to think deeper.
-The goal is to go beyond the surface level and bring in detailed, evidence-based responses.
-Teaching inferences is one of the strongest ways to ensure students are digging into the content deeper than they may be used to.
-A making inferences worksheet can help achieve this goal.
-Below, I have outlined all different types of making inferences worksheets that you can use in your classroom.
+The goal is to go beyond the surface and provide detailed, evidence-based responses.
+Teaching inferences is one of the strongest ways to ensure students dig into the content more deeply than they may be used to.
+A worksheet on making inferences can help achieve this goal.
+Below, I have outlined all the different types of inference worksheets that you can use in your classroom.
 First, it is important to understand the definition of inference.
-Inferences can be defined as the process of drawing a conclusion based on evidence using prior experience or knowledge.
+Inferencing is the process of drawing conclusions from evidence using prior experience or knowledge.

-Inference questions involve reading between the lines and making an educated guess as the answer is not explicitly stated.
+Inference questions involve reading between the lines and making an educated guess, as the answer is not explicitly stated.
 Students must use clues from a text and combine them with prior knowledge to draw conclusions.
-The 3 techniques below are all methods to use in order to teach students not only to understand what inferences are but how to make them in all content areas!
+The 3 techniques below teach students not only what inferences are but also how to make them accessible across all content areas!

 Making Inferences through Worksheets is still important!

 While many districts are pushing technology and projects, it does not mean worksheets are gone.
 Whether the district is using Chromebooks, tablets, or paper and pencil, worksheets are versatile and work in any format!
-Additionally, worksheets are well known to students, so they can truly focus on the content instead of worrying about how to actually complete the assignment.
+Additionally, worksheets are well known to students, so they can focus on the content rather than worrying about how to complete the assignment.

 The well-known saying of “Practice Makes Perfect!” definitely applies to inferences.
 By utilizing a making inferences worksheet, students can be given short passages followed by inference-based questions.
-For example, students can be given making inferences and drawing conclusion worksheet with various scenarios.
+For example, students can be given an inference-and-conclusion worksheet with various scenarios.
 After reading the passage, students will have a couple of inferential-based questions to answer.
-Depending on age and rigor needed, questions can be multiple-choice, short answer, or a combination of both.
+Depending on age and the rigor needed, questions can be multiple-choice, short-answer, or a combination of both.

 Classroom Example

 Here is one example that can be on a making inferences worksheet for 5th grade.
-This can be a making inferences paper copy or a making inferences worksheet pdf copy or some form of technology.
+This can be a making inferences paper, a making inferences worksheet, a PDF copy, or a technology-based format.
 Students read a short story about a little girl in a grocery store.
 She wants candy, but her mom insists on something healthier, so she picks watermelon.
 One of the questions asks students how the little girl feels by the end of the story.

 Students are going to have to take what they know, such as how they have felt when being told no for a sweet treat, and take what they have learned, which would be the little girl still getting a yummy yet healthy treat.
-Students will pull their evidence to pick the best adjective they know to describe their feelings and explain what led to that decision.
+Students will pull their evidence to pick the best adjective they know to describe their feelings and explain why they chose that adjective.

 Teachers can go through this example as a class together to help students learn how to make inferences.
 It will be important for students to talk out their thoughts with a partner, small group, and the class.